reality/klarigi/README.md

 This application will derive characteristic and discriminatory explanations for groups of entities described by ontology classes.
 For example, groups of patients described by HPO classes.
-For more information, please read the [preprint](https://www.biorxiv.org/content/10.1101/2021.06.14.448423v5).
+For more information, please read the [paper](https://www.sciencedirect.com/science/article/pii/S0010482522011337) (now accepted!).

 ## Installation